joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/06/18/world/middleeast/iran-deal-oil-strait-of-hormuz-nuclear.html

 **Ukraine Strikes Moscow Refinery in Large-Scale Drone Attack**\
-`The attack, which shut down the city’s airports for several hours, appeared to be the biggest wave of drone strikes on Russia’s capital since the start of the war.`\
+`The attack, which shut down the capital’s airports for several hours, appeared to be the biggest wave of strikes on the city since the start of the war.`\
 https://www.nytimes.com/2026/06/18/world/europe/moscow-ukraine-drone-attack-fire.html

 **Cómo reclamar la ciudadanía canadiense gracias a un abuelo o bisabuelo**\